-National entrepreneurship program launches at two Lake County high schools
+National Entrepreneurship Program Launches at Two Lake County High Schools

 Students in the program work in teams, splitting up responsibilities for research and development, legal issues, finance and accounting, and promotion and marketing.

-A junior in Sauerbrey’s class, Rylei LaFond, 16, said she’s been interested in starting her own business, but isn’t sure what direction she’d like to go.
+A junior in Sauerbrey’s class, Rylei LaFond, 16, said she’s interested in starting her own business, but isn’t sure what direction she’d like to go.
 She believes the class will help her learn more about the entrepreneurial process and discover a direction she’d like to focus on.
-She’s looking forward to seeing where the INCubatoredu program takes her.

 The team she’s on is looking at developing pillows for people with lower back pain.
-Last week, Rylei and her teammates were gathering intelligence about their competitors.
-One of her teammates in the class, Andrew Atwood, 16, also a junior, would like to own his own business someday.
+Last week, they gathered intelligence about their competitors.
+One team member, Andrew Atwood, 16, also a junior, would like to own his own business someday.
 He said he’s very interested in talking with people in the community about the team’s ideas.

 “I like to talk to people,” he said.
 “So, that process of actually going outside of the school to talk to people about products or ideas or issues sounds really interesting.”

-The county plans to expand the program to other schools in the future, including South Lake High School in Groveland, East Ridge High School in Clermont and Mount Dora High School, said Marta Ramirez, administrative coordinator with Lake County Schools College and Career Readiness.
+The county plans to expand the program to other schools, including South Lake High School in Groveland, East Ridge High School in Clermont and Mount Dora High School, said Marta Ramirez, administrative coordinator with Lake County Schools College and Career Readiness.

 To prepare their students, Sauerbrey and Cyr showed them videos of what students at other schools have accomplished, encouraging them to dream big with their ideas.